splunk/public-o11y-docs/apm/apm-spans-traces/service-map.rst

 ..  image:: /_images/apm/spans-traces/service-map-02-breakdown.png
     :width: 95%
-    :alt: This screenshot shows an example of the service map in Splunk APM Explore view.
+    :alt: This screenshot shows an example of the service map in Splunk APM.
 The ``paymentservice`` node is broken down by endpoint, showing that errors with that service are arising in the ``/Charge`` endpoint.

 The following screenshot shows the same service map with an additional breakdown on the ``checkoutservice`` by endpoint.
 This shows that the errors occurring in the ``/Charge`` endpoint of the ``paymentservice`` originate in the ``/placeOrder`` endpoint of the ``checkoutservice``.

 ..  image:: /_images/apm/spans-traces/service-map-03-breakdown.png
     :width: 95%
-    :alt: This screenshot shows an example of the service map in Splunk APM Explore view.
+    :alt: This screenshot shows an example of the service map in Splunk APM.
 The ``paymentservice`` and ``checkoutservice`` nodes are broken down by endpoint.

 To breakdown the service map: